 Top Tips To Survive l'Étape du Tour

 - Do not underestimate this event.
 If you are a weekend warrior and haven’t been training in the week it is going to be tough.

-- Psychologically carrying any extra weight will play mind games with you, but don’t enter your water bottle out too early
+- Psychologically carrying any extra weight will play mind games with you, but don’t empty your water bottle out too early

 - Try to get accommodation close to the start but even better near the finish.

-- Pay attention to the weather, prepare yourself with appropriate apparel, but also be prepared for it to be the exact opposite to what you expect.
+- Pay attention to the weather, prepare yourself with appropriate apparel, but also be prepared for it to be the exact opposite of what you expect.